cicorias/Castle-Winbuntu/README.md

 ### Install GVM (Go Version Manager)
 1. Although I ultimately didn't get very far with golang on my initial build, I have had success with it on a more recent Windows 10 build, so ymmv.
 The Github repo and basic instructions are available [here](https://github.com/moovweb/gvm).
-First, run the installer with:
-- `zsh < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)` - or if you're using bash as your shell, substitute `bash` for `zsh`.
-2. I had to also install the following dependencies:
+First, install the following dependencies:
 ```
 sudo apt-get install binutils bison gcc make
 ```
+Then run the installer with:
+- `zsh < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)` - or if you're using bash as your shell, substitute `bash` for `zsh`.
-3. Before you'll be able to install and use more recent golang versions, you'll first need to "bootstrap" gvm by installing, then using go1.4:
+2. Before you'll be able to install and use more recent golang versions, you'll first need to "bootstrap" gvm by installing, then using go1.4:
 - `gvm install go1.4 -B`
 - `gvm use go1.4`
 4. Then, you can do a `gvm listall` to show all versions up to the most recent.